devitocodes/devito/README.md

 Devito provides a functional language to implement sophisticated operators that can be made up of multiple stencil computations, boundary conditions, sparse operations (e.g., interpolation), and much more.
-A typical use case is explicit finite difference (FD) methods for approximating partial differential equations.
+A typical use case is explicit finite difference methods for approximating partial differential equations.
 For example, a 2D diffusion operator may be implemented with Devito as follows